syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 > 💡 This error may be repeated many times as the reconcile loop will continue to try and reconcile after failures.

+Now you know it is the error `not found` that indicates when the reconcile is occuring on a deleted resource.

 🫴🏾 Gracefully catching the delete error
 ==============

-With your new knowledge of what a delete error looks like, it is time to add a conditional statement into the error block.
+With your new knowledge of a delete error being `not found`, it is time to add a conditional statement into the error block.
 When you catch the error fetching the custom resource around line 59, you should edit the error block to read:

 ```
 	customResource := &kubeconv1beta1.Website{}